 Following interviews, the membership committee will prepare a slate of recommended candidates for consideration by the board.
-Board members will vote on individual candidates, keeping in mind the diversity and expertise considerations stipulated by the charter and below.
-Those candidates who receive a majority vote of the board will have their names presented to the trustees for formal appointment.
+Board members will vote on individual candidates, keeping in mind the diversity and expertise considerations stipulated by the charter and below.8 Those candidates who receive a majority vote of the board will have their names presented to the individual managers for formal appointment.

-Removals require a two-thirds vote of the board (not counting the member(s) in question), subject to approval of the trustees (as described in Article 4 "The Trust"); and may be considered only for a violation of the code of conduct, attached to this document.
+Removals require a two-thirds vote of the board (not counting the member(s) in question), subject to approval of the individual managers, with the consent of the individual trustees, and may be considered only for a violation of the code of conduct.9

 Regarding renewals, the membership committee on a semi-annual basis will identify all members who are eligible for a term renewal and wish to continue to serve on the board.
-The membership committee will forward this list to the trustees for their review; those who have fulfilled their contractual duties will be automatically approved.
+The membership committee will forward this list to the individual managers for their review; those who have fulfilled their contractual duties will be automatically approved.